Ellen Brenner Memorial Summer Internship

 THE 2023 SUMMER PROGRAM IS FULL.
 WE ARE NO LONGER ACCEPTING APPLICATIONS.
 CHECK BACK IN SPRING OF 2024.

 The Ellen Brenner Memorial Internship is one of the four types of awards offered by the CSHL Center for Humanities & History of Modern Biology.
 It was established in 2020 in memory of Ellen Brenner, who was a CSHL librarian and integral member of the lab community for nearly a decade.
 In her role supervising library volunteers, Ellen worked with many high school students, cultivating their interests in science and libraries.

-One Brenner Internship will be awarded each year, with a stipend of up to $1000.
+Multiple Ellen Brenner Internships will be awarded each year, with a stipend of up to $1600.

-We invite applications from Long Island high school students who are interested in science and history and who desire hands-on experience in a research library or archives.
+We invite applications from high school students who are interested in the history of science and/or life sciences and desire hands-on experience in a scientific research library or archives.

 Donors: To support this internship, click on gift box iconDonate Now and specify the Ellen Brenner Memorial Internship in the comment area.

 Ellen Brenner was a reference librarian at the Cold Spring Harbor Laboratory Library and Archives.
 She upheld the highest standards of excellence in her work, while bringing warmth and sincerity to everyone with whom she worked.
 She had extensive knowledge of medical and science literature, having worked as a reference librarian at the Long Island Jewish Medical Center, Health Sciences Library, the Milton Helpern Library of Legal Medicine, and at the Cornell University Medical College Library.
 Her professional contributions led to significant growth of the CSHL Library’s programs and services.
 This memorial is a testament to Ellen’s understanding of the important interactions between libraries and scientists in the advancement of knowledge.